Relocating from the West Coast

 The same money tends to step you up a full tier when you cross from a coastal metro into North Texas.
 This is the pattern I see, not a quote:

-| A older starter home or a condo, often with an HOA and a long commute | A newer single-family home with a yard, a two-car garage and a real neighborhood |
+- A older starter home or a condo, often with an HOA and a long commute

-| A mid-range single-family home on a small lot | A larger, often newer home with more bedrooms, a home office and room to grow, frequently in a master-planned community |
+- A larger, often newer home with more bedrooms, a home office and room to grow, frequently in a master-planned community

-| A comfortable family home near the top of your budget | A near-luxury or custom home, sometimes with acreage, a pool or a lake nearby, and money left over |
+- A near-luxury or custom home, sometimes with acreage, a pool or a lake nearby, and money left over

 Illustrative only.
 This is the general pattern relocating buyers describe, not a price quote, an appraisal or a guarantee, and the market moves.
 What your equity actually buys depends on your numbers and the exact city, so I build you a real, address-specific analysis before you decide anything.